Should you Sell Mineral Rights

 The Case for Selling Mineral Rights

-- Retirement: A lot of mineral owners choose to sell during retirement.
-Owning non-producing mineral rights doesn’t produce any income unless you are leased.
+• Retirement: A lot of mineral owners choose to sell during retirement.
 Many retirees decide to sell to avoid paying taxes each year and to put some cash in the bank.
 In addition, the sale of mineral rights converts the property into cash which makes estate planning significantly easier.

-- Financial Need: There are many individuals who find themselves in a financial situation where they need to sell.
+• Financial Need: There are many individuals who find themselves in a financial situation where they need to sell.
 They might be losing their home or have unforeseen medical bills comes up.
 Regardless of the reason, selling mineral rights to meet this short term obligation is never a bad decision.
 Losing your home and letting your credit score go down the toilet doesn’t make sense if you own mineral rights.
 It’s better to sell mineral rights and help meet that need.
-If your considering whether to withdrawal some 401K funds or sell mineral rights, selling mineral rights is a much better option from a tax perspective.

 Your personal decision